 SBAP presentation format

-Situation “This is a follow up visit for a patient of mine, she is coming in with new dizziness”
+Situation “This is a scheduled follow up visit for a longstanding patient of mine, she is coming in with a new symptom”

 Background (introduce the clinical context, this allows your listener to better understand the CC)